 What to expect in the application and hiring process

 Because most denominational churches are independent, they each have their own hiring process.
 There may be some commonalities between them, but it’s very likely that they will have their own process, including a unique job description, timeline, and pay rate, and benefits package.

 Who hires the pastor in a non-denominational church?
-It depends on the form government that a church has, which, because of the independent nature, can vary from one non-denominational church to the next.
+It depends on the form of government that a church has, which, because of its independent nature, can vary from one non-denominational church to the next.

 The process a church uses to hire a pastor is often described in their constitution, which is a necessary document if the church has 501c3 status under United States law.
 (Also see the full article What Is a Non-Denominational Church?)

 Tip #1 | Request a constitution: When applying to a church, look on their website for a constitution and by-laws or another document that describes their operations.
 If you can’t find one, email the church or search committee and ask for a copy.

 - A governing board: In some non-denominational churches, a governing body like an elder board or deaconate may play a central role in the hiring process.

 - A search committee: In other non-denominational churches, a search committee may be formed with volunteers from the body.
 Some churches establish search committees that are representative.
 For example, such a committee may includes elders or deacons, and also the youth pastor, the head of the women’s ministry, and an accountant, theologian, or teenager.

 - An outgoing pastor: In still other non-denominational churches, the outgoing pastor may play an important part in who their replacement is.
 This is more common when the outgoing pastor is retiring as opposed to relocating to another church.